MChoc/Sensorthon/Workshop/1. Environment Setup/README.md

 1. Click on the PlatformIO icon in the side bar
 2. Click "Open" on the PlatformIO menu
 3. Click "Devices" on the PlatformIO homepage
 4. To determine which port your device is located at, you can disconnect your device, click refresh and then reconnect your device to see what the differences are.
-In the below example, mine is /dev/cu.SLAB_USBtoUART.
-This will be important when uploading your program to the device.
+In the below example, the device is shown as ***/dev/cu.SLAB_USBtoUART***.
+This will vary according to your device.
+The name of this port will be important when uploading your program to the device.
 ![PlatformIO_Devices](/Workshop/1.%20Environment%20Setup/PlatformIO_Devices.png)

 ## Opening a project